By GEETHA BAI PARAMASIVAN

 This works in the favour of the organisation as it allows real time feedback, and in turn increases efficiency and productivity.

-Geetha is the digital learning content development leader at Leaderonomics.
+Geetha was the digital learning content development leader at Leaderonomics.
 To find out more about how Leaderonomics digital learning can provide you and your organisation with comprehensive eLearning solutions, e-mail firstname.lastname@example.org